The-Motor-Unit/EMGdecomPy/README.md

 ## Usage

 After installing emgdecompy, refer to the [`EMGdecomPy` workflow notebook](https://github.com/UBC-SPL-MDS/EMGdecomPy/blob/main/notebooks/emgdecompy-worfklow.ipynb) for an example on how to use the package, from loading in the data to visualizing the decomposition results.
+Clone and run the notebook locally to view and interact with the visualization.

 ## Contributing